HaidarIDK/Binance-Super-Smart-Chain/README.md

 BSSC demonstrates how existing blockchain technology can be adapted to a new ecosystem without losing performance or compatibility.

 **As Mert envisioned in this post, now BNB is fast, cheap, and compatible.**

+## Running BSSC as Production Network

+**This fork is currently a proof-of-concept.** To run BSSC as a real production network, you need:

+### Infrastructure Requirements:
+- **Validators**: Recruit and run your own validator network
+- **RPC Endpoints**: Build and maintain your own RPC infrastructure
+- **Explorers**: Create blockchain explorers for BSSC transactions
+- **Bridges**: Build bridges to other networks (Ethereum, BSC, etc.)
+- **Exchange Listings**: Get BNB-SSC listed on exchanges
+- **Developer Tools**: Maintain BSSC-specific developer tooling
+- **Community**: Build a developer and user community

+### What You Get vs. What You Lose:
+**✅ What BSSC Provides:**
+- BNB as native gas token
+- Solana-level performance (65,000 TPS)
+- Complete control over the network
+- All existing Solana programs work unchanged

+**❌ What You Lose from Solana Mainnet:**
+- Existing network effects and liquidity
+- Established validator ecosystem
+- Proven RPC infrastructure
+- Active developer community
+- Exchange integrations and trading pairs
+- DeFi protocols and TVL

+**Bottom Line**: BSSC gives you "BNB as native gas" but requires building an entire L1 ecosystem from scratch.
+It's a massive undertaking that defeats the point of leveraging Solana's existing network effects.

 <p align="center">
   <a href="https://bssc.binance.org">